 Emergencies can happen here and there.
 Yet sometimes, if it isn’t your lucky day, you could wind up choking on an apple or see a friend of yours who does.
-Times like these, you need to call a private ambulance service to be able to reach the nearest emergency room and prevent the situation from escalating.
+In times like these, you need to call an emergency ambulance service to be able to reach the nearest emergency hospital and prevent the situation from escalating.

 In any case, if you happen to witness a choking incident or become the unfortunate one to experience it, here are some key things to remember to be able to administer the proper first-aid approach.
-Learn more about the proper first-aid approach from our CPR first aid course.
+Learn more about the proper first-aid approach from our first aid courses.

 WHAT IS THE FIRST AID TREATMENT FOR CHOKING ADULTS?

 A series of abdominal thrusts or chest thrusts are recommended for a person who is choking on a piece of food or a foreign object.
 This technique is used only when a person is choking due to something blocking the airway.
 Choking is when a person can’t speak, cough, or breathe.
 Airway obstruction can lead to a loss of consciousness and death.
 When applying the abdominal thrusts, be careful not to use too much force, so you don’t damage the ribs or internal organs.
 Only use abdominal thrusts or chest thrusts on a conscious person.
 If the person is unconscious, use chest compressions.

 You can prevent choking in adults by following these precautionary measures:

 - Chew food slowly and thoroughly, especially if wearing dentures.

 - Avoid laughing and talking while chewing and swallowing.